Bylaws

 9.03.
 Nominating Committee.

-2. The Nominating Committee shall consist of the past President of the Association who will be leaving the Executive Committee at the termination of that Annual Meeting and four (4)Voting Active Members including two (2) members of the Board of Directors, an Interventional Pulmonology Fellowship Program Director, and one (1) Voting Active Member from the General Membership.
+2. The Nominating Committee shall consist of the most recent past President of the Association who has completed service on the Executive Committee following the Annual Meeting and five (5) Voting Active Members including two (2) current members of the Board of Directors, one (1) prior member of the Board of Directors, one (1) Interventional Pulmonology Fellowship Program Director, and one (1) Voting Active Member from the General Membership.
+With the exception of the General Membership representative selected through the RFA process, the remaining members of the Nominating Committee shall be designated by the President whose term coincides with the beginning of the committee term.
 The Nominating Committee will select its own Chair.
-No person except the past President of the Association who had left the Executive Committee at the termination of the Annual Meeting may serve up to two (2) consecutive terms.
+Participation in the Nominating Committee will be for a single two (2) year term.
+Members may not serve consecutive terms, with the exception of the most recent past President of the Association who has left the Executive Committee at the termination of the Annual Meeting.

 9.04.
 Membership Committee.

-1. The Membership Committee will be charged with being the primary liaison of the General Membership to the Board of Directors, and identifying ways to increase the number and involvement of General Members in the Association.
+1. The Membership Committee will be charged with being the primary liaison of the General Membership to the Board of Directors and identifying ways to increase the number and involvement of General Members in the Association.

 9.05.
 Education Committee.